 It is easy to know about income from a paycheck or freelance work, but earnings can come from other places, too.
-Ideally, your tax liability is calculated based on your overall income, and it is imperative that you know all types of income and how the Internal Revenue Service (IRS) classifies them.
+Your tax liability is generally calculated based on your overall income, and it is imperative that you know all types of income and how the Internal Revenue Service (IRS) classifies them.
 This information becomes especially important during the tax season when all earnings must be included in your tax filing process.

 Earned Income vs. Unearned Income